Hódmezővásárhely: 20th century

 The modern picture of the town was established at the turn of the century.
 These decades were characterised by the construction of wells, dynamic building operations, and the construction of canals.
 70 per cent of the population, however, was engaged in farming and animal breeding.

-A typical system of settlement was established with a huge system of detached farms.
+A typical system of settlement was established with a large system of detached farms.
 Animal breeding still dominated the livelihood of the inhabitants.
 Rural animal breeding was characterised by economic efficiency.
 Quality horse breeding, which was partly an export product and partly demanded by the needs of agriculture, was profitable.
 Poultry and egg production for the markets also flourished.
 Animal breeding was gradually replaced by extensive growing of corn, which became the basis of the town's economy and employed large numbers of workers.

 The First World War hindered the development of the town and its people suffered losses.
 The human costs of the war contributed to the social tension around this time which led to demonstrations in Vásárhely.

 In the first decade of the Horthy era, there was a fairly good market for the town's agricultural products.
 Although the war and the occupation debilitated the economy of the town, the possibilities for the sale of the high-quality corn increased.
 Pork breeding grew, as did the export of poultry.
 Dozens of medium-scale factories sprung up, but the great world economic crisis demolished this new-found prosperity.
 Unemployment increased, until a new economic boom in the late 1930s.

 The Second World War interrupted the development again.
 Soviet troops reached the town on 25 September 1944.
 Most of the powerful and well-off citizens escaped from Vásárhely.
 The war surged through the town on 8 October.
 The damage in human lives and buildings was not so huge as the damage to industrial equipment and infrastructure.

 At the end of the 1960s giant factories were established.
 Full employment was realised but the town's industry proved inefficient.
 Political and economic bankruptcy, however, only emerged at the end of the 1980s.

 After the transition in 1990, Hódmezővásárhely became a municipal town of county rank.
 After the municipal elections, its government was established.

 The town is now a destination for foreign and domestic tourism.
 Museums, churches, triumphal wells, statues, parks, and a thermal swimming hall are notable attractions.